nicolashuberIT/mail-bot/README.md

 1) setup an venviv to run main.py as standard
 2) run main.py

+As a final step to initialize the mailing process you're asked to setup the server after having started the main.py script.

 A lot of issues that you may encounter when using this program can be solved with stackoverflow or github.
 Good luck! :-)